NCAR/wrfcloud/docs/Users_Guide/installation.rst

    * Select the **US East (Ohio) / us-east-2** region from the top-right dropdown navigation.
    * Select **Limits** from the left navigation menu and search for **HPC** to find **Running On-Demand HPC instances**.
    * If the **Current limit** is less than **96 vCPUs**, select the radio button and click **Request limit increase**.
-   * Check your email for followup and confirmation from AWS support.
+   * **AWS Support Center** will followup via email with the AWS account owner.

+     * See details about contacting `AWS Support Center <https://docs.aws.amazon.com/awssupport/latest/user/accessing-support.html>`_, as needed.

 4. Check Simple Email Service (SES).